der-pw/ESP-12_WLED-Controller/README.md

 U4             | SN 74LVC1G125DBV |   1    | -

-This board can be used with a ready-made binary.
+This board can be used with a pre compiled binary.